runtimerevolution/labs/Docs/README.md

 2. **SQL Databases**:
     - **Description**: SQL databases store structured data in tables with rows and columns.
 In RAG, SQL databases can be used to store metadata or structured information related to documents.
     - **Advantages**:
-        - Schema flexibility: SQL databases allow defining relationships and enforcing constraints.
         - Rich querying capabilities: SQL queries can join tables, aggregate data, and filter results.
         - Integration with existing systems: Many applications already use SQL databases.
     - **Disadvantages**:
+        - Schema rigidity: SQL databases require defining relationships and enforcing constraints.
         - Complexity: Setting up and maintaining SQL databases can be intricate.
         - Not optimized for text retrieval: SQL databases are designed for structured data, not natural language text.
     - **Integration Example**: